jkergal/backup-scripts-for-win-and-osx/README.md

 ## And that's all

-You can now just run the `npm run savewin` or `npm run saveosx` when you want to create a back of your project in your Google Drive or anywhere on your drives.
+You can now just run the `npm run savewin` or `npm run saveosx` when you want to create a backup of your project in your Google Drive or anywhere in your drives.